-✔ A basic explanation of the disease and what to avoid;
+- includes a basic explanation of the disease and what we can't eat;

 NOTE: If you have any questions about this card, or are having trouble purchasing it via Gumroad, please send me an email to email@example.com.

 Looking for more help with your GF travels to Poland?
 See my gluten free guide to Poland post, here.
 It's free!

 Downloadable gluten free translation card as a PNG image file, to help you eat safely as you travel.

 Save this card on your phone, or reduce the size to print to use in an instant.

 ✅ Detailed Instructions